-Powerlifting (1977), openly discussed his own steroid use and suggested that many-if not most-of the nine elite lifters he profiled probably used ergogenic drugs.32 During that general period, Terry and I both observed
+Powerlifting (1977), openly discussed his own steroid use and suggested that many-if not most-of the nine elite lifters he profiled probably used ergogenic drugs.
+During that gener-

-Although a few women occasionally entered men's powerlfiting contests after the passage of Title IX in 1972, and there was a small eight-woman "contest" held in California in 1975, it wasn't until 1976, at the Men's World Powerlifting Championships, that Cindy Wyatt Reinhoudt (wife of men's superheavyweight champion Don Reinhoudt), meet promoter Joe Zarella, and I first discussed the possibility of an AAU-sanctioned national championships for women.35 After we talked, Zarella agreed to request AAU permission to hold the "All-American Women's Open."
-Permission was given, and the following May, 25 women participated at this historic meet in Nashua, New Hampshire.36 After the contest, Cindy and Joe Zarella held an open meeting to discuss the future of women's powerlifting.
+Although a few women occasionally entered men's powerlfiting contests after the passage of Title IX in 1972, and there was a small eight-woman "contest" held in California in 1975, it wasn't until 1976, at the Men's World Powerlifting Championships, that Cindy Wyatt Reinhoudt (wife of men's superheavyweight champion Don Reinhoudt), meet promoter Joe Zarella, and I first discussed the possibility of an AAU-sanctioned national championships for women.
+After we talked, Zarella agreed to request AAU permission to hold the "All-American Women's Open."
+Permission was given, and the following May, 25 women participated at this historic meet in Nashua, New Hampshire.
+After the contest, Cindy and Joe Zarella held an open meeting to discuss the future of women's powerlifting.
 The consensus of those there was that, for the time being, women's powerlifting should stay within the